 The People Who Make it Happen

 We’ve enlisted a staff compromised of skilled attorneys and social workers with diverse life experiences and expertise.
-Our team focuses on the person and just the problem.
+Our team focuses on the person and NOT just the problem.
 They are a group of highly trained professionals devoting their lives to make an impact.

-Esther Franco-Payne, is the Executive Director Cabrini Green Legal Aid (CGLA), where she leads the organization’s strategy, fundraising and overall management of the organization.
+Esther Franco-Payne is the Executive Director Cabrini Green Legal Aid (CGLA), where she leads the strategy, fundraising and overall management of the organization.
 With a long career in violence prevention and criminal justice advocacy, Esther’s personal commitment has been to serve as a voice for underserved communities of color.
-Growing up on Chicago’s south-side, she understands the issues that permeate communities impacted by crime, poverty, and disinvestment.
+Growing up on Chicago’s southside, she understands the issues that permeate communities impacted by crime, poverty, and disinvestment.
 Through her work with CGLA, Esther aims to spread CGLA’s impact through Chicago, Cook County and the State of Illinois.
 She is a long-time advocate who has engaged the public in the development of effective criminal justice and juvenile justice policies and continues to educate the community about issues related to exposure to trauma, violence prevention, and criminal justice reform.

 Franco-Payne is a member of the Illinois Juvenile Justice Commission, the federally mandated State Advisory Group to the Governor, the General Assembly and the Illinois Department of Human Services and Chairperson of the DMC Committee, focused on eliminating racial disparities in the juvenile justice system.